antonioCoco/RunasCs/README.md

     1. CreateProcessAsUser();
     2. CreateProcessWithTokenW();
     3. CreateProcessWithLogonW().
-The two processes (calling and called) will communicate through 1 file (both for stdout and stderr).
+The two processes (calling and called) will communicate through 1 pipe (both for stdout and stderr).
 The default logon type is 3 (Network_Logon).
 If you set Interactive (2) logon type you will face some UAC restriction problems.
 You can make interactive logon without any restrictions by setting the following regkey to 0 and restart the server: